Table of Contents

 matchHeader :: L.ByteString -> L.ByteString -> Maybe L.ByteString

--- "nat" here is short for "natural number", not "nathan torkington"
+-- "nat" here is short for "natural number"

 getNat :: L.ByteString -> Maybe (Int, L.ByteString)